-The Best Times To Snack Throughout The Day, According To Food Experts
+Experts Reveal The Best Times To Snack Throughout The Day To Keep Your Energy Up

 Whenever someone asks what my favorite food is, I immediately think of snacks.
 Obviously snacks are more of a food category, but whenever I see a bowl of hummus just waiting to be eaten, I can't help but think, "Girl, you look like a snack."
 From chips and guac, to a handful of almonds, to fluffy muffins, to smoothies full of fruit and nut butter, I love it all.
 If you also love munching around the clock, you might be interested in the best times to snack throughout the day, because according to experts, when you eat — not just what you eat — can have a big effect on your energy levels, and how you feel overall.